DavidRandallPeters/UnrealEngine/UE4_002_IntroToBlueprints.md

 - Try changing the **Text Color** to something else
 - Adjust the display **Duration** of the string to something like 5 seconds
 - In order to apply these changes, hit the **Compile** button in the main toolbar and head back over to the main viewport tab to test
 - Hit **Play** to test the game.
-You should see the word *Hello* briefly appear in the top-left of the viewport.
+You should see the word *Hello* appear in the top-left of the viewport in the colour you chose, for the duration you determined
 - Hit **Stop**

 <br><br>